19hours/sg-statutes/Acts/Land Transport Authority of Singapore Act.md

 [Act 17 of 2012 wef 12/09/2012]

-(3) In addition to the functions and duties imposed by this section, the Authority may undertake such other functions as the Minister may assign to the Authority and in so doing the Authority shall be deemed to be fulfilling the purposes of this Act and the provisions of this Act shall apply to the Authority in respect of such functions.
+(3) In addition to the functions and duties imposed by this section, the Authority may undertake such other functions as the Minister may assign to the Authority, by notification in theGazette, and in so doing the Authority shall be deemed to be fulfilling the purposes of this Act and the provisions of this Act shall apply to the Authority in respect of such functions.

+[Act 49 of 2018 wef 15/01/2019]

 ### Powers of Authority